github/docs/content/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-comparing-branches-in-pull-requests.md

 ### Merging often

-To avoid getting confused, merge the `main` into the topic branch frequently.
-By merging `main`, the diffs shown by two-dot and three-dot are the same.
+To avoid getting confused, merge the base branch (for example, `main`) into your topic branch frequently.
+By merging the base branch, the diffs shown by two-dot and three-dot comparisons are the same.
 We recommend merging a pull request as soon as possible.
-This encourages users to make pull requests smaller, which is recommended in general.
+This encourages contributors to make pull requests smaller, which is recommended in general.

 ## Further reading